wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **Q:**&ensp;How am I to answer?
 My sense of beïng proves only that I am; it does not prove anything which is independent of me.
-I am relative, both creature and creätor of the relative.
+I am relative, both creäture and creätor of the relative.
 The absolute proof of the absolute truth — what is it, where is it?
-Can the mere feeling ‘I am’ be the proof of reälity?
+Can the mere feeling ‘I am’ be the proof of reality?

 **M:**&ensp;Of course not.
 ‘I am’ and ‘the world is’ are related and conditional.